RankSys/RankSys/README.md

 ## Novelty and Diversity

-The module RankSys-diversity contains our implementations of the novelty and diversity metrics and re-ranking strategies that have been implemented for this thesis.
+The module RankSys-diversity contains the implementation of an array of novelty and diversity metrics and re-ranking strategies.
 The metrics implement the interfaces defined in the module RankSys-metric, while the re-ranking methods share a common set of interfaces and classes defined in this module.
 In this section, we provide a description of the common re-ranking interfaces and classes and an overview of the different novelty and diversity models grouped in the different packages of the module.

 ### Re-ranking Strategies

-In this thesis we have considered the re-ranking of the output of baseline recommendation algorithms as a practical and efficient way of optimizing the novelty and diversity of recommendations.
-We consider two types of re-ranking: one that is the result of a direct re-scoring of the scores provided by the original recommendation ranking, and a greedy selection in which some set-wise magnitude is maximized by iteratively selection those items that maximize it.
-In both cases, we consider a high-level interface `Reranker` which, given an original recommendation, returns another recommendation that is a re-ranking of the first:
+The novelty and diversity enhancement algorithms take the form of a re-ranking operations on the output of baseline recommendations.
+Two types of re-ranking are supported: one that is the result of a direct re-scoring of the scores provided by the original recommendation ranking, and a greedy selection in which some set-wise magnitude is maximized by iteratively selection those items that maximize it.
+In both cases, we provide a high-level interface `Reranker` which, given an original recommendation, returns another recommendation that is a re-ranking of the first:
 ~~~
 public interface Reranker<U, I> {
     public Recommendation<U, I> rerankRecommendation